Skip to content

 1. Text color primary.
 Main text color for site content.

 2. Text color secondary.
-Text color for section heading, post date, and image caption elements.
+Text color for section headings, post dates, and image captions.

 3. Border color.
-Color of the border, for example, the border between the Writing list.
+Border color (for example, the divider between items in the Writing list).

 4. Background color primary.
 The main background color.

 5. Background color secondary.
-For site footer, Writing list hovers and a placeholder for images before loading.
+Used for the site footer, Writing list hover states, and as the placeholder for images before they load.

-You can also set the Accent color from the admin Settings > Design > Brand > Accent color.
-The Accent color is only used for the content Header Card with the background set to the Accent color.
+You can also set the Accent color in Settings > Design > Brand > Accent color.
+The Accent color is only used for the content Header card when its background is set to the Accent color.

 Ghost Accent Color Setting